will-lp/gravy/README.md

 Gravy is an expression tree builder to query data structures.

-The objective is to create an API which can build object oriented expression trees.
+The objective is to create an API which can build object oriented expression trees based on a DSL.
 These can be matched against a dictionary, which will provide the code to process the expressions, and can be used to query any data structure.

 Current status (2013-06-15):